Are you sure you want to remove this item from your Recipe Box?

 Please consider subscribing to PureWow

 In her first novel, NPR culture writer Linda Holmes introduces us to two lovable accidental housemates both desperately in need of a second chance.
-It’s funny, charming and basically our favorite new rom-com in book form.
+It’s funny, charming and basically a rom-com in book form.
 Buy the book

 What’s the best way to forget your own family dysfunction?
 Dive into someone else’s.
 This enthralling tale is about two neighboring families whose lives become entwined by one tragic incident.
 This is more than 400 pages but so absorbing.
 Buy the book